cityofasheville/bedrock2/docs/etl_formats.md

             "connection": "bedrock-googlesheets",
             "spreadsheetid": "9876234HIUFQER872345T",
             "range": 'Bad Actors!A5:B'
+            __SOURCE OPTIONS__
+            <OPTIONAL>: "append_tab": true (In the data an extra column is appended to each row with the name of the sheet the data comes from)
             __TARGET OPTIONS__
             <OPTIONAL> "append": true  (By default, data is overwritten in sheet.
 Set to true to append as new rows.)
 #### CSV -winshare